Life Insurance for Chantix users.

 Life insurance companies are interested in the fact that you’ve been prescribed Chantix because its use will often designate a time when someone first decided to quit smoking.
 Also, even though Chantix itself does not contain any nicotine within it, its use does cause a patient to experience “symptoms” similar to actually using nicotine (which is why it helps folks quit using nicotine) that make many life insurance companies consider it’s use as equivalent to using a nicotine or tobacco product.

-That for many life insurance companies, the continued use of Chantix is equivalent to using tobacco which means that even though you may have been tobacco or nicotine free for an entire year, your Chantix prescription may still make you qualify as a smoker (and force you to have to pay higher rates)!
+That for many life insurance companies, the continued use of Chantix is considered the equivalent to using tobacco.
+This means that even though you may have been tobacco or nicotine free for an entire year, your Chantix prescription may still cause you to be considered an active “smoker” (and force you to have to pay higher rates)!